Find the Best Project Management Software With Gantt Charts in 2025

 Here are the key features included in project management software with Gantt charts.

-Unlike simple task lists, the best free project management software with Gantt chart allows tasks to be broken down into parent tasks, subtasks, and work packages, all visually mapped on the timeline.
+Unlike simple task lists, the best free project management software with Gantt chart support lets you break work into parent tasks, subtasks, and work packages—all visually mapped on a timeline.
 This hierarchy ensures a structured workflow where dependencies are clearly defined and tracked.

 When one task shifts, its dependent tasks automatically adjust within the Gantt chart.
 This feature ensures that Finish-to-Start, Start-to-Start, Finish-to-Finish, and Start-to-Finish relationships are maintained without manual rescheduling, preventing timeline conflicts.